 CALL FOR PAPERS

 You are invited to submit your proposal for a presentation at Congress 2019 organized by the Canadian Criminal Justice Association(CCJA) and the Societe de Criminologie du Quebec (SCQ).
 This event will celebrate the 100th anniversary of the CCJA which inspired the theme of 100 years of criminal justice.
-Your submissions will be accepted until November 9, 2018.
+Your submissions will be accepted until the Updated Deadline on December 21, 2018.

 This national event will be taking place November 6-9 2019 in Quebec City at the scenic Concorde Hotel.
 Make plans to attend this event, learning and networking opportunity, meeting professionals like you who work to improve our communities.
 You will have an opportunity to discuss the most recent research results, share best practices and create partnerships in various aspects of criminal justice.

 The CCJA, the SCQ and the planning committee invite researchers, students, practitioners, managers and policy leaders to submit presentation proposals touching one or more of the sub-themes noted below.
 Please note that the elements within the sub-themes are not exclusive and other subjects can be added if they are connected with scholarship and interventions in criminology or justice.

 Given the significance of this 100th anniversary, we are impatient to begin the process of developing our four-day program.

 The rights of people in conflict with the law | Diversity and inclusion: Indigenous people, youth, women, elderly, LGBTQ2 and visible minorities | Victims’ rights